Universal eigenstate entanglement of chaotic local Hamiltonians: Abstract

 \section{Abstract}

-In systems governed by ``chaotic'' local Hamiltonians, we conjecture the universality of eigenstate entanglement (defined as the average entanglement entropy of all eigenstates) by proposing an exact formula for its dependence on the subsystem size.
-This formula is derived from an analytical argument based on a plausible assumption, and is supported by numerical simulations.
+In systems governed by chaotic local Hamiltonians, my previous work \cite{Hua19} conjectured the universality of the average entanglement entropy of all eigenstates by proposing an exact formula for its dependence on the subsystem size.
+In this note, I extend this result to the average entanglement entropy of a constant fraction of eigenstates in the middle of the energy spectrum.
+The generalized formula is supported by numerical simulations of various chaotic spin chains.